mstksg/inCode/copy/entries/five-point-haskell-2.md

 cannot change?
 Are we relying on any sort of foreseeable property of the value given?

 No. This behavior is intrinsically fixed!
 We got this theorem _for free_.
-Without any need for any sort of works.
+No need for any sort of works, no need for any foreseen faithfulness.
 We didn't even have to _write_ the function before knowing all it possibly could be.

 This is the power of the `forall`, for you.
 Note that the above `foo :: a -> a` is "sugar" for: